Your Engagement Ring Financing Options

 If you have loved ones who want to chip in for the big day, you may consider asking them to loan you the money for the engagement ring.
 There are a couple of benefits to this option.
 First, you can avoid inquiries on your credit report as you apply for financing.
 You also save yourself the interest payments you might run into with one of the other options.

-Before you finance your ring, consider the price
+Before you finance your ring, try the following

-If you can, talk to your fiance about a budget
+Talk to your fiance about a budget, if you can

 It’s no longer the norm that the person popping the question buys a ring and gets down on one knee without discussing it with their partner.
 The Knot reported that only about a third of proposals are truly a surprise, and a majority of couples discuss the ring purchase ahead of time.